 Lesotho was formed in 1822, it became a British protectorate in 1868 and a colony in 1884.
 The nation gained its independence on 4 October 1966.
-A constitutional monarchy, Lesotho is ruled by a king as Head of State, and the Prime Minister as Head of Government, governed by a 33-member Senate and a 120-member National Assembly.
+A constitutional monarchy, Lesotho is ruled by a king as Head of State and the Prime Minister as Head of Government.
 Letsie III, the current King, has been on the throne since 1996.

 Australian volunteers have supported a wide range of partner organisations in Lesotho to achieve their development goals since 1975.

 Many partner organisations are based in Maseru, the capital and largest city, which is located very close to the border with South Africa.
-Life in Maseru is a blend of traditional and western cultures, with shops and markets that offer a range of goods, as well as some modern hotels and restaurants.
+Life in Maseru is a blend of traditional and western cultures.

 Dress can be conservative and traditional.
 It is recommended that volunteers wear relatively conservative clothing, and when travelling outside the city and in rural areas women are expected to wear long skirts as a sign of respect to traditions.
 Remember to bring warm clothing if in country during winter season.

 Lesotho is home to several languages, including Phuthi, Sesotho, Xhosa, Zulu and English.
 The population of around 2.3 million predominately speak Sesotho, although English is also an official language of the country.
 People are friendly and will offer help in translating if needed.
 English is common within partner organisations and volunteers should get by with ease in English during their assignments.